xdoer/PreQuest/packages/core/README.md

 const adapter: Adapter = opt => nativeRequestCore(opt)
 ```

 PreQuest will merge `PreQuest.defaults`, `createPreQuest(adapter, opt)` and `instance.get('/api', opt)` three part's request options, and travel it to all middleware, finally inject `adapter` function.
-If you don't what is meaning, see blow.
+If you don't know what is meaning, see blow.

 ### Create A PreQuest Instance